nathanial/qgroundcontrol/greenfield/README.md

 ## Next steps

-1. Design the native API surface (e.g., async telemetry streams, command dispatch) and expose them via napi-rs.
+1. Extend the MAVLink service with live telemetry streams (attitude, battery, GPS) and expose them as structured events.
-2. Add CI jobs for `napi build` on each platform to guarantee the Node module stays portable.
-3. Expand the renderer into mission management, telemetry panels, and maps using the new bindings.

-This scaffold gives us a compact playground for migrating features from the legacy Qt codebase to a modern Electron + Rust stack.
+2. Layer a TypeScript state store (Zustand/Redux) on the renderer side to normalise event consumption and hydrate dashboards.
+3. Implement bidirectional command channels (RC override, mission upload) with optimistic UI + error handling.
+4. Add CI coverage for `npm run build`, `npm run test`, and smoke-connect scripts to keep the napi bridge healthy across platforms.

+With Phase 1 complete, the greenfield shell now proves end-to-end connectivity and logging without touching the legacy Qt UI, giving us a launch pad for the telemetry/Mission planning work queued in Phases 2 and beyond.